lblaseygg/minty/README.md

 **Minty Trading Platform** - Empowering traders with AI-driven insights and intuitive portfolio management.

-*Built with ❤️ for Holberton School Portfolio Project*
+*Built with ❤️ for Holberton School Portfolio Project:)*